I3N0dWZm/I3N0dWZm.github.io/HTB/HTB_M0rsarchive_Challenge.md

 I found i cracked it in a different way to others, I created a morse code image library, then chopped up each image to compare and output the password.

-this involved two scripts and some manual updating of the library (in the end!)
+This involved two scripts and some manual updating of the library (in the end!)

 the first script was a simple brute force script to attempt every combination and once successful extract and zip and chop the images, name them with the relevant number or character and add to the library could see the password was increasing in complexity each time so this would have limited success but a good starting point.